 - 1. Microsoft publishes annually a Public Policy Agenda that guides our participation in the political process and is focused on public policy issues that are core to our business. - 2.
 Microsoft publicly discloses, as required by law, all expenditures of corporate funds used for lobbying at both the federal and state level.

 Accountability in Political Spending

-- 1. Political spending by Microsoft will reflect the company's interests and be used to further its annual public policy agenda and not the personal agenda of individual officers, directors, or employees. - 2.
-No campaign contribution will be given in anticipation of, in recognition of, or in return for an official act.
+1. Political spending by Microsoft will reflect the company's interests and be used to further its annual public policy agenda and not the personal agenda of individual officers, directors, or employees.